joelewisnotts-cmd/JoeLewisCV/Joe Lewis Global Engineering Leader CV Markdown.md

 - Led four application support and platform squads operating in SRE principles, delivering measurable operational efficiency gains
 - Implemented advanced automation with Jenkins pipelines
 - Maintained compliance with US and UK regulatory standards
-- Delivered resiliency across data centre and public cloud infrastructures
+- Delivered resiliency across data centre and public cloud infrastructures.

 I started at CapitalOne as Service Transition Manager, then became a Technical Programme Manager, finishing for the last 4 years as Head of Application Operations